ewinnington/blue-cobalt-whale/README.md

 Inspired by the post: https://brainlesscoder.com/2019/04/19/automated-integration-test-with-c-and-docker-with-docker-dotnet/ and using the MIT code from https://github.com/Activehigh/Atl.GenericRepository/blob/master/Atl.Repository.Standard.Tests/Repositories/ReadRepositoryTestsWithNpgsql.cs

+The UnitTest1.cs has the code to connect to the docker engine and startup instances in respose to the running of the test class.

 # Docker compose

 We are going to put all these nice images together and deliver an application composed of different images.

+# Docker Swarm

+All these images were effectively working only on a single machine, but in seperate containers.
+With a swarm, you now have containers that can be deployed together over multiple machines or VMs.

 # What about Kubernetes?